quarantin/pz-server-tools/README.md

 # Project Zomboid Server Tools
-A set of tools to help you run Project Zomboid Dedicated Server (Linux only).
+A set of tools to help you run Project Zomboid Dedicated Server.

+# Supported Plateform
+Ubuntu 20.04

 # Features
 - Install pzserver easily in a single command